JulyOT/JulyOT/docs/blog/2022-07-15-nanoframework-networking-azure.md

 You'll find the source in the .NET nanoFramework [Azure IoT library](https://github.com/nanoframework/nanoFramework.Azure.Devices) repository.

-**Important**: You **must** be connected to a network with a valid IP address **and** a valid date.
-Please check the examples with the Network Helpers on how to help you make sure you have both.
+**Important**: You **must** be connected to a network with a valid IP address and date/time.
+Check the Network Helpers examples for information on IP addresses and syncing date and time.

-This Azure IoT Hub SDK is using MQTT.
-So you need to ensure you can connect to port 8883 using TLS protocol.
+The .NET nanoFramework Azure IoT Hub library uses the MQTT protocol.
+You need to ensure you can connect to port 8883 using TLS protocol.
 If you are connected to an enterprise network, this may be blocked.
 In most cases, this is not an issue.

-The namespaces, the name of the classes and the methods try to get close to the .NET C# Azure IoT SDK.
-This should allow easier portability of the code between the full .Net framework and nanoFramework environments.
+To aid portability, the .NET nanoFramework Azure IoT Hub library aims to match the namespaces, class, and method names found in the full .NET C# Azure IoT SDK.

 ### Certificates

-You have 2 options to provide the right Azure IoT TLS certificate:
+There are two options to provide an Azure IoT TLS certificate:

 - Parse it [into the constructor](https://github.com/nanoframework/nanoFramework.Azure.Devices/blob/main/README.md#through-the-constructor)
 - Store it [on the device](https://github.com/nanoframework/nanoFramework.Azure.Devices/blob/main/README.md#storing-the-certificate-on-the-device)

 The [AzureCertificates](https://github.com/nanoframework/nanoFramework.Azure.Devices/tree/main/AzureCertificates) contains, for your convenience, the root certificate used to connect to Azure IoT.
-The current one,  a Baltimore Root CA is the one to use up to June 2022.
-Starting from June 2022, the Digicert Global Root 2 is the one to use.
-For more information, please read the following [blog](https://techcommunity.microsoft.com/t5/internet-of-things/azure-iot-tls-critical-changes-are-almost-here-and-why-you/ba-p/2393169).
+Starting from June 2022, the Digicert Global Root 2 certificate must be used.
+For more information, refer to the [Azure IoT TLS: Critical changes are almost here! (…and why you should care)](https://techcommunity.microsoft.com/t5/internet-of-things/azure-iot-tls-critical-changes-are-almost-here-and-why-you/ba-p/2393169) article.

 ### Creating a DeviceClient